openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 The `WCAG 2.0 <http://www.w3.org/TR/WCAG20/#cc1>`_ guidelines are organized around several principles, one of which is that web content must be perceivable.
-Information and user interface components must be presentable to users in ways they can perceive.
-Users must be able to perceive the information being presented; it cannot be invisible to all of their senses.
+That is, information and user interface components must be presentable to users in ways they can perceive; it cannot be invisible to all of their senses.
+In almost all cases, this means that the information should be available as text, which can be rendered or transformed into a format that can be perceived.

 To produce content that is perceivable by all learners, follow these guidelines.